SEO strategy

 Need a second set of eyes?
 Schedule a review.

-Keep Why business owners need search engine optimization (SEO) consistent over time
+Keep SEO for business owners consistent over time

 The strongest results come from consistency.
 Revisit this content quarterly, refresh examples, and keep internal links updated so search engines and readers see it as current.